islamsabry2008/Github-Store/README.md

     - List of installers with platform labels and file sizes.

 - **Cross‑platform UX**
-    - Android: opens APK downloads and hands off to the package installer.
+    - Android: opens APK downloads with the package installer, tracks installations in a local database, and shows them in a dedicated Apps screen with update indicators.
-    - Desktop (Windows/macOS/Linux): downloads to a configurable location and opens the file.
+    - Desktop (Windows/macOS/Linux): downloads installers to the user’s Downloads folder and opens them with the default handler; no hidden temp locations.

+- **Appearance & theming**
+- Material 3 design with **Material 3 Expressive** components on all platforms.
+- Material You dynamic color support on Android where available.
+- Optional AMOLED black mode for dark theme on OLED devices.

-- **GitHub login & rate‑limit friendly**
+- **Safety & inspection (Android)**
-    - Sign‑in with GitHub to use the user’s own 5,000 req/hour quota.
+- Optional GitHub sign‑in via OAuth device flow for higher rate limits with minimal scopes.
+- “Open in AppManager” action to inspect an APK’s permissions and trackers before installing.

 ---